What Is Carcinoid Syndrome?

 Although there's no cure for carcinoid tumors, treatments can help you live longer and better.
 You can also take steps to relieve the symptoms of carcinoid syndrome and feel more comfortable.

 You have control over decisions about your treatment and your life.
 Find people you can talk to about your plans, your fears, and your feelings.
 Ask your doctor about support groups, where you can meet people who understand what you're going through.

 You get carcinoid syndrome when your carcinoid tumors release hormones and proteins into your body.
 Where your tumors are will determine what substances they make.

-When the tumors are in your digestive tract, a common place for them to grow, extra hormones usually go into a blood vessel that takes them to your liver.
+When the tumors are in your digestive tract, a common place for them to grow, extra hormones usually go into a blood vessel that takes them to your liver, which makes them inactive.
 If your tumors have spread there, your liver won't be able to do its job of breaking down those hormones.
-Instead, they may start moving through your bloodstream to affect different parts of your body.
+Instead, they may start moving through your bloodstream to affect different parts of your body and cause symptoms.

 You could get carcinoid syndrome from tumors in the lungs, testes, or ovaries.
 In those cases, the extra hormones go directly into your bloodstream.